 Nang Yuan Island Snorkelling

 If you really love snorkelling, then you may want to consider taking a full day snorkelling trip sailing on a catamaran from Koh Phangan to Nang Yuan Island for a full day of ocean indulgence.

-Most pristine beaches in Koh Phangan
+Most Pristine Beaches in Koh Phangan

-No rocks, dead corals or broken shells to “exfoliate” those feet.
+No rocks, dead corals or broken shells to ‘exfoliate’ those feet.
 The perfect beach paradise for the ultimate beach bum experience.
 It is also very isolated and there are never many people on the beach.
 You can easily chill in the sea hammock all day until you’re nice and toasty.

 The only catch is that it isn’t easy to get there by yourself.
 The easiest and safest way is to take a taxi boat for 150 baht (per person one way) from Malibu or Haad Khom Beach to Bottle Beach.

-Accommodation on Bottle Beach
+Accommodation and Hotels on Bottle Beach

 That way you can have the beach all to yourself, when other day trip guests have to leave at 5PM to catch the last taxi boat.

 If a taxi boat isn’t for you, then Malibu Beach will be the next best option.
-This beach also has soft white sand and turquoise waters, but is not as quiet as Bottle Beach.
+Malibu beach also has soft white sand and turquoise waters, but is not as quiet as Bottle Beach.
 There are plenty of palm trees for shade and even a couple of beach swings too.

 This beach is perfect if you have young children.
 There is a shallow side on the one end of the beach, as well as a deeper side for adults.

-A great alternative if you’re exploring the north western side of the island.
+A great alternative if you’re exploring the north western side of the Koh Phangan island.
 The sand is not as soft as Bottle Beach or Malibu Beach, but there aren’t too many rocks or dead corals to watch out for either.
 The water is clear but there are sections with seaweed floating around if you’re sensitive to the smell.

-Most vibey beaches in Koh Phangan
+Most Vibey Beaches in Koh Phangan

-Haad Yao Beach
+5. Haad Yao Beach

 If you’re keen to meet other travellers, play beach volleyball and do some beach bar hopping, then Haad Rin Beach will be your best choice.
 It is a lovely long beach with a bustling beach vibe.
 The sand is fine but the waters are not as clear as Bottle Beach or Malibu Beach.

-On this beach, we were incredibly lucky to catch a glimpse of a baby turtle swimming close to the shore line.
+On this beach, we were incredibly lucky to catch a glimpse of a baby turtle swimming close to the shore line!

-Haad Rin Beach (Full Moon Party Beach)
+6. Haad Rin Beach (Full Moon Party Beach)

 Did you know that the Full Moon Party originated in Koh Phangan in 1985?
 We didn’t either.
 So of course we went to experience it when we happened to be on the island on full moon.

 Now, we don’t recommend going to this beach a few days before or after full moon (too busy and dirty).
 But we do recommend going there outside of this period, as it is one of the only beaches in Koh Phangan that has waves.

-Best sunsets in Koh Phangan
+Best Beaches For Sunsets in Koh Phangan

-Secret Beach is not that “secret” compared to other quieter beaches we visited.
+Secret Beach is not that ‘secret’ compared to other quieter beaches we visited.
 It was still very romantic and beautiful though.
 There were some dead corals on the beach, but the sand was still soft.

 The sunsets here were the best we experienced in Koh Phangan.
 Although Malibu and Bottle Beach is better for its crystal clear waters, you can not watch the sun setting on the horizon on either of those beaches.